 Here is the extra piece of muscle that lies on one side of a scallop (the side-muscle).
 It's a tough piece so remove and discard before cooking.

-Did you enjoy this fettuccine alfredo recipe?
-Leave us a comment and don’t forget to share it with your family and friends!
+Make this seafood fettuccine alfredo for Valentine's Day or anytime you want to create a special meal.
+Did you enjoy this recipe?
+Please let me know below and don't forget to share it with your family and friends!

 - 1 pound uncooked fettuccine noodles

-- 8 large dry-packed sea scallops rinsed and dried well
+- 8 large dry-packed sea scallops , peeled and deveined, rinsed and dried well

 - 8 ounces sliced button mushrooms